usmanbasha07/dogsvscat/README.md

 * TensorFlow 1.10
 * NumPy
 * Matplotlib
-* Seaborn

 ## Installation

-Clone the repository install libraries and train the model with tthe dataset and test it.
+Clone the repository install libraries and train the model with the dataset and test it.

  ## Dataset